TreasureProject/Rio/API-Changes.md

   res.status(200).send(result);
 },
 [
-  rInt('a', 'A number to be added'), rInt('b', 'Another number to be added'),
+  rio.rInt('a', 'A number to be added'), rio.rInt('b', 'Another number to be added'),
 ],
 'Adds two numbers together');
 ```